-The library services section offers support for doctoral students in learning how to search and use other library-related services.
+The library services section offers support and workshops for doctoral students in learning how to search and use other library-related services.
 They have a web page for doctoral students where you can find out about upcoming seminars on topics like “Strategic choices for scholarly publication”, “Searching in educational science databases”, and so on.
 On this page you can also find contact details for library services members, whom you can email, telephone or visit in person.

 It’s important to be have insurance if your doctoral project requires you to do fieldwork outside of Sweden.
 Information on ‘Kammarkollegiet’ (translated by Wikipedia as the ‘Legal, Financial and Administrative Services Agency’) will come soon.
 In the meantime, consult your supervisor or head of department.